Gnipst bulletin

 MESSAGE FROM GNIPST

 GNIPST BULLETIN is the official publication of Guru Nanak Institute of Pharmaceutical Science & Technology.
 All the members of GNIPST are proud to publish the 27th Volume of "GNIPST BULLETIN".
 Over the last two years this bulletin updating readers with different scientific, cultural or sports activities of this prestigious institute and promoting knowledge of recent development in Pharmaceutical and Biological Sciences.
 Student's section is informing readers about some curious facts of drug discovery, science, sports and other relevant fields.
 We look forward to seeing your submission and welcome comments and ideas you may have.
-LETTER TO THE EDITOR.

 NEWS UPDATE